Friedrich Kalkbrenner: Descent and parents

 Friedrich Wilhelm Kalkbrenner was the son of Christian Kalkbrenner and an unidentified mother.
 Kalkbrenner was born, allegedly in a post chaise, during a trip his mother made from Kassel to Berlin.
 His birth was consequently unable to be registered with the authorities, and hence the exact date of his birth was not recorded.
 Kalkbrenner's father was going to be appointed Kapellmeister to Frederica Louisa of Hesse-Darmstadt, Queen Consort of Prussia, in 1786.
 Thus, it is possible that Kalkbrenner's mother was on the way from Hesse to Berlin to join her husband, who would shortly take up his new duties at the court of Potsdam.

 1785–1798: Childhood and first education in Berlin

 Kalkbrenner's father was his first teacher.
-The boy must have progressed rapidly.
 By the time he was six he played a piano concerto by Joseph Haydn to the Queen of Prussia.
 When he was eight he spoke four languages fluently.
-Although his education must have been privileged and took part in beautiful surroundings in Potsdam and Rheinsberg castle, Kalkbrenner retained the heavy Berliner argot, characteristic of working-class people to this day, for the rest of his life.
+Although his education took place in Potsdam and Rheinsberg castle, Kalkbrenner retained the heavy Berliner argot, characteristic of working-class people to this day, for the rest of his life.